 And drop back soon for more puppy care and feeding information and advice.

-If you are already raw feeding, share your dog’s favourite food into the comments box below!
+If you are already raw feeding, share your dog’s favorite food into the comments box below!